Referee Clinics and Refreshers:

 See Rules and Regulations -> Reporting for more info on Game Reports.

-Referee and AR payments are issued the following month after you officiate a game.
+Referee and AR payments are issued on or about the 10th day of the following month after you officiate a game.
 Monthly payments are based on the game reports being properly completed and submitted on time.
 If reports are not submitted on time, you can expect a delay in payment.
 If you did not receive your payment, and game reports were submitted by their due date, please inquire with the Referee Scheduler or KWSL Treasurer.

 It is the responsibility of the Officials to report: any missed payments, errors or notifications received from their institution regarding payment from KWSL, changes to their banking information, changes to current mailing address, etc.